ezliu/dream/README.md

-# dream
-Decoupled Reward-free ExplorAtion and Execution for Meta-reinforcement learning

-Code coming soon!
+# Decoupling Exploration and Exploitation in Meta-Reinforcement Learning without Sacrifices